If it can be stamped, we know how.

 - Good strength-to-weight ratio

-- Excellent value, with lower cost than stainless steel and most other materials
+- Excellent value, with lower cost than stainless steel and most other stamping materials

 Stainless steel stamping is substantially different that other metal stamping processes, making it vitally important to find a stamping provider with appropriate experience and expertise.
-Stainless steel is generally chose for deep drawn stampings when parts call for high wear resistance and exposure to elements, heat, and certain corrosive agents.
+Generally chosen for deep drawn stampings when parts call for high wear resistance, stainless steel has a high tolerance for exposure to elements, heat and certain corrosive agents.

 Stainless steel offers the following desirable characteristics for metal stamping: